476897135/game-off-2013/README.md

 Megaman inspired game.
 Me no speaky english when this tired.
 Will be back soon with description!

 ###Notes
 * Sounds - Still missing!
-I love this game so much that I don't want your ears to bleed with sfxr sounds, which is the only available sound resource that I can easily work with.
+I felt like it was all or nothing on this one...I didn't want it to sound cheap or incomplete.

+###Updates
+* Fixed secondary key binding for jump.
+Sorry!
+* Prev/Next weapon is suppose to be S and D, not A and S.

 ###Controls
 * Arrow Keys - Move
 * Z or W - Jump
 * X - Fire
 * Esc or C - Pause
+* S and D - weapon change prev/next.

 ##Screenshots
 ![screenshot](https://github.com/ddionisio/game-off-2013/blob/master/Promo/screenshot_0.png?raw=true)